JiaNannnn/onboarding-with-react/doc/MAPPING_AGENT_ENHANCEMENT_PLAN.md

 4. Clear validation warnings when schema issues are detected, preventing silent failures.

+## Implemented Enhancements

+The following enhancements have been implemented to improve the mapping functionality:

+1. **Device Type Inference**: The system now automatically infers device types from point names when not provided
+   - Example: "CT_1.TripStatus" → Device Type: "CT"
+   - Implemented in `_infer_device_type_from_name` function

+2. **Improved Prefix Handling**: Corrected issues with missing or incorrect prefixes in EnOS point names
+   - Added detection and fixing of missing prefixes (e.g., "_raw_generic_point")
+   - Enhanced validation to ensure device type prefixes match

+3. **Batch Processing Mode**: Added support for processing large point sets in batches
+   - Points grouped by device type for more focused processing
+   - Progress tracking with partial results availability
+   - Prioritization of specific device types

 ## Future Considerations

 After addressing the immediate issues, the following enhancements should be considered: